 History of Tropical Cannabis & THCV in Hawaii

-So the story goes, herb today is far stronger (better) than the weed of the 60’s and 70’s.
-It may be true that the common market ha s generally more potent and fresher ganja but that can be explained by the loss of Mexican cannabis entering the United States because of changing laws.
+So the story goes, herb today is far better and stronger than the weed of the sixties and seventies.
+It may be true that the common market generally has more potent and fresher ganja, but that can be explained by the loss of Mexican cannabis entering the United States because of changing laws.

-Back in the day, the herb crossing the border was almost at least a year old and seeded.
-A lot has changed since then but the one hit quit shit was around way back then but it was rare and exotic.
+Back in the day, the herb crossing the border was almost a year old and seeded.
+A lot has changed since then… the one hit quit shit was around, but harder to come by.

-It wasn’t long before seeds from Tibet, India, Afghanistan, Amsterdam, British Columbia and California began to replace and water down old Hawaiian genetics.
-By the early 90’s Hawaiian “landrace” strains were the exception.
-Growers didn’t’ want to wait 5, 6 or 7 months for a harvest, the exposure was too long and pot trees are easy to see by helicopter even with the cover of deep tropical bush.
+It wasn’t long before seeds from Tibet, India, Afghanistan, Amsterdam, British Columbia, and California began to replace and water down old Hawaiian genetics.
+By the early nineties, Hawaiian “landrace” strains were the exception.
+Growers didn’t’ want to wait five, six, or seven months for a harvest… the exposure was too long, and pot trees are easy to see by helicopter even with the cover of deep tropical bush.

-By 2000 Cannabis Cup winning strains like White Widow (the Dirty Widow), Blueberry and Skunk hybrids contaminated the island’s genepool even more.
+By 2000 Cannabis Cup winning strains like White Widow, Blueberry, and Skunk hybrids contaminated the island’s gene pool even more.

 Effects of THCV

-Today ‘Skunk Dawg’ is popular in Maui and old school sativa is nearly impossible to find and rarely as good as the high caliber smoke from back in 1979.
-What has been lost, or more accurately, has been traded away is THC-V (THCV, THCv).
-Also known as the “sports car of cannabinoids” http://steephilllab.com/thcv-the-sports-car-of-cannabinoids this molecule is far more psychoactive than it’s cousin THC delta-9.
+Today, “Skunk Dawg” is popular in Maui, and old-school sativa is nearly impossible to find and rarely as good as the high caliber smoke from back in 1979.
+What has been lost, or more accurately, has been traded away is THCV (THC-V, THCv).
+Also known as the “sports car of cannabinoids” this molecule is far more psychoactive than its cousin THC delta-9.

-Not only does THCV have a stronger cerebral effect that is closer to a hallucinogenic – giving users that super high ”cartoon land” buzz, you know… when everything is like a dream or as if you’re in a movie and every time you blink it’s like a new scene.
+Not only does THCV have a stronger cerebral effect that is closer to a hallucinogenic, giving users that super-high ”cartoon land” buzz, you know… when everything is like a dream or as if you’re in a movie and every time you blink, it’s like a new scene.
 Like really high.
 Like high energy high.
-Not only does THCV have this effect, it is of a shorter duration (2 hours) and seems to have “no ceiling”.
+Not only does THCV have this effect, but it is also of a shorter duration (around two hours) and seems to have “no ceiling”.
 That is, there is no limit to how high you get.
 No crash and burn.
 The THCV high makes food less than appealing.
 Yes, you heard me right, anti-munchies.

-THCV (THCv THC-V) hits quick and hard sometimes-leaving smokers feeling less than comfortable initially.
-This is where the term “one hit quit” came from.
-Unless you’re an older stoner you wont have a clue as to what I’m talking about.
-There are tales of old speaking of ‘one toke choke smoke’ from back in the day.
-Try talking story with an old auntie, uncle or hippy about Hawaiian sativa from the 70’s and early 80’s and how good it was, and tasted.
-Sativa is Latin for ‘good tasting’.
+THCV hits quick and hard.
+This is where the term “one-hit quit” came from.
+Unless you’re an older stoner, you won’t have a clue as to what I’m talking about.
+There are tales of old speaking of “one toke choke smoke” from back in the day.
+Try talking story with an old auntie, uncle, or hippy about Hawaiian sativa from the seventies and early eighties and how good it was and tasted.

 Genetic Varieties of THCV Cannabis

-High THCV cannabis strains are known to be mainly found in African equatorial sativas but this information is incomplete.
+High THCV cannabis strains are mainly found in African equatorial sativas, but this information is incomplete.
 In fact, THC-V is found in equatorial sativas from all over the world.
 Fact is, there is no such thing as a Hawaiian “landrace”.

-Cannabis from Mexico, Columbia, Thailand, Cambodia, and Vietnam is where the many of the genetics for “Hawaiian” sativas originally came from.
+Cannabis from Mexico, Columbia, Thailand, Cambodia, and Vietnam is where many of the genetics for “Hawaiian” sativas originally came from.
 There is no true Hawaiian cannabis.
-With this being said, cannabis is a wonderful plant and Hawaii is a wonderful place.
+With this being said, cannabis is a wonderful plant, and Hawaii is a wonderful place.
 Plants acclimate to their environment over time.
-Genetic changes take place and over time, the plant actually does “become” from that area.
+Genetic changes occur, and over time, the plant actually does “become” from that area.

-Another challenge is to grow a lanky sativa or large hybrid.
-They are too big or take too long to finish for indoor grows.
-Strains like Pineapple Purps, Asian Fantasy, Black Beauty and Doug’s Varin are the definition of rare.
-Levels of 1–2% THC-V (THCv, THCV) are considered high.
-A ratio of 1:1 THC to THC-V would be a game changer.
+However, it can be challenging to grow lanky sativa plants indoors.
+They are generally too big and take too long to finish to make it worth growing for most.
+Strains like Pineapple Purps, Asian Fantasy, Black Beauty, and Doug’s Varin are the definition of rare.
+Levels of 1–2% THCV are considered high.
+A ratio of 1:1 THC to THC-V would be a game-changer.

-Hawaiian strains of old may have the very genes that produce THC-V over months of flowering under Hawaiian sun.
-High ultraviolet light has been associated with THCV production and smart indoor growers have recently been supplementing with UV L.E.D.s in an attempt to reproduce the tropical sun.
+Hawaiian strains of old may have the very genes that produce THCV over months of flowering under the Hawaiian sun.
+High ultraviolet light has been associated with THCV production, and smart indoor growers have recently been supplementing with UV LEDs in an attempt to reproduce the tropical sun.

 Disclaimer: We do not promote or undertake in illegal activities.
 Know your laws before purchasing online.